chtoucas/Narvalo.NET/docs/developer.md

 - `[GeneratedCode]` Used to mark a suppression related to generated code.
 - `[Intentionally]` Used in all other cases.

-Every project already load the dictionary `etc\CodeAnalysisDictionary.xml`.
-If needed, consider adding a local dictionary `CustomDictionary.xml` in the directory `Properties` rather than modifying the global one.

 --------------------------------------------------------------------------------

 Project Configuration